Welcome to Empowerment Through Education

 Expert consulting, coaching and guidance in developing community-wide engagement and workforce readiness programs that prepare students for real life.
 We support schools, districts, businesses, universities, organizations, cities and educational leaders in planning and implementing tailored 21st century readiness education programs that deliver upon the Five Key Post-Secondary Preparations.

-- NEW: On letting students fail: "The Path to Wisdom is Paved with Mistakes"
+- Article: On letting students fail: "The Path to Wisdom is Paved with Mistakes"

 - Published in SEEN Magazine: The full perspective - discussing "The Fallacy of the Career Pathway"